T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 to be multiplied by the number of accesses.
 E.g. a broken LDAP connection and 3 *FormElements* with *FSL* results to 9 seconds delay on save.
 Also be prepared not to receive the expected data.

-* *FormElement.parameter.fillStoreLdap* - activate the mode *Fill S* - no value is needed, the existence is suffucient.
+* *FormElement.parameter.fillStoreLdap* - activate the mode *Fill S* - no value is needed, the existence is sufficient.
 * *Form.parameter* or *FormElement.parameter*:

   * *ldapServer* = `directory.example.com`